 Trends and Patterns of Hackers

-However, running an online business that seems to not be the target of any hacktivists does not mean that no security measure need to be set in place.
+Running an online business may not seem to be the target for any hacktivists.
+However, that does not mean no security measure needs to be set in place.
 If you have no defenses then obtaining access to your site is that much easier.
 Not every hacker is going to look for the hardest sites to get into.
 Having said that, there does seem to be a trend of hacktivism trending towards larger worldwide organizations.

-Many online businesses interact and deal with other companies in their day to day operations and it should be common practice to make sure all companies involved are also adhering to stringent security practices and implementing strong security measures.
-If there is one weak link in the chain all parties involved can suffer, either publicly via their reputation with their clients and the online community (forums, chat rooms, news sites etc.) or with officials since the affecting businesses were associated with that hacked company in some way.
+Many online businesses interact and deal with other companies in their day to day operations.
+It should be common practice to make sure all companies involved are also adhering to stringent security practices and implementing strong security measures.
+If there is one weak link in the chain all parties involved can suffer.
+This can be either publicly via their reputation with their clients and the online community (forums, chat rooms, news sites etc.) or with officials since the affecting businesses were associated with that hacked company in some way.

-One of the best things to do in such a scenario is find out what measures need to be taken to minimize the damage to your online business and inform your customers what actions they need to take (if any) to ensure the safety of their financial information or personal identifiable data.
+One of the best things to do is take the necessary measures in such a scenario.
+This will minimize the damage to your online business.
+Then inform your customers what actions they need to take.
+This ensures the safety of their financial information or personally identifiable data.